 Like in many parts of the world, the Christmas season or 'Advent' is celebrated with visits to family and friends over the festive season, Christmas parties and Christmas dinners and naturally the Christians will celebrate Christmas Day with Christmas mass at church, visits to friends and families homes and gift giving.
 Cape Town’s Christians visit the churches on 24 December for a midnight mass and on 25 December when there are often special mass and choir concerts at Christmas in Cape Town.

 Christmas is celebrated by most of the Capetonians, as almost 80% of the population in Cape Town are belong to various Christian faith groups.
 Most of the Mother City's christians belong to Dutch Reformed churches, Apostolic churches and Pentecostal or charismatic churches, Anglican, Methodist or Catholic churches.
 Most of the Capetonian Christians are very religious and these holidays are celebrated with lots of joy and sharing.

-Make sure you visit the Cape Town summer market which is attracting locals and visitors to the Company Gardens during December 2016.
+Make sure you also visit the Cape Town summer market which is attracting locals and visitors to the Company Gardens during December -tbc.
 Lots of small stalls where you might find some lovely gifts and local arts and crafts such as beaded necklaces, scarves, pottery or woodworks.
 So come and visit and support the locals.
 Also some tasty local treats for sale!